Asthma causes chronic inflammation of the airways in the lungs, which is aggravated by asthma triggers that bring on asthma symptoms.

 If you cook on a gas stove, make sure your kitchen is well ventilated — to the outside, if possible.

-Forbid smoking in your home and car, and make sure your child avoids smoky environments like restaurants and parties.
+Forbid smoking in your home and car, and make sure your child avoids smoky environments (like restaurants or parties).

 If outdoor air pollution is a problem, you might want to purchase an air cleaner for your home or run the air conditioning year-round (clean the filter regularly).
 Also check air quality reports.
 On days when the quality is especially bad, keep your child indoors with the air conditioning on.